Have you ever wondered,

 Sound interesting?
 Use the form below to apply to be in the class!

-Seats are limited; applications will be taken on a rolling basis and added to the waitlist should seats fill up.
+Limited seats available; applications will be taken on a rolling basis